LogicalExpressivism/ROLEpy/readme.md

 # ROLEPY

-Tools to define sequent calculi and graph sequent decomposition.
+Tools to work with focused proofs in sequent calculi.

+## Changelog

+- 28 January 2021: Lots of refactoring and reorganization.